The Best Garlic Shrimp Risotto Recipe

 • Herbs: This recipe goes well with fresh herbs like basil or chives.

-You may store Risotto in an airtight container in the refrigerator for three to five days.
-Unless there are any leftover shrimp, the risotto will keep for about two days in the refrigerator.
+• You may store Risotto in an airtight container in the refrigerator for three to five days.
+Unless there are any leftover shrimp, the risotto will be kept for about two days in the refrigerator.

 How do I know when my risotto is done?